01 Path / Evaluating

 The fastest loop: skim the HLD for the framing, skim the README for the mechanics, try the quickstart for the feel.
 Twenty minutes and you'll know.

-The HLD names the problem (intent gaps in agentic coding), the reframe (LID as source language), the mechanisms (narrowing the latent space, linkage, semantic legibility, tests-first), and the adoption modes.
+The HLD names the problem (intent gaps in agentic coding), the reframe (LID as a structure for intent), the mechanisms (narrowing the latent space, linkage, semantic legibility, tests-first), and the adoption modes.
 The examples page links to two projects — one clean and minimal, one real and messy.

 Not sure spec-driven development itself is worth the effort?
 Fair question.
 The anti-patterns page names when LID is the wrong choice — honestly, without overselling.